-FBI sends 100 agents to Ferguson
+FBI sends 100 agents to prepare for Ferguson protests

 Ferguson, Mo. — The FBI has sent nearly 100 additional agents to Ferguson, Missouri, to help law enforcement there as officials prepare for possible unrest ahead of a grand jury decision in the Michael Brown shooting.